skyejacobson/principalHTB/README.md

 Nothing of note comes up besides a 200 on a page called `dashboard`.
 Attempting to access the page commits an autoredirect to login -- something that can be used later.

+Taking a closer look at the scan results, we can see the webpage is `X-Powered-By: pac4j-jwt/6.0.3`.
+Searches with keywords like `cve` and `pac4j-jwt/6.0.3` helps us identify [CVE-2026-29000](https://github.com/alihussainzada/CVE-2026-29000-Python-PoC-pac4j-JWT-AuthenticationBypass-Poc).

+The bug exists within the part of the code that verifies the JWT signatures.
+It properly